-"Person" means a person that engages in operation of equipment related to natural gas.
+"Person" means a person that engages in the operation of a natural gas pipeline system.

 "Pump means" a device used to raise pressure, drive, or increase flow of liquid streams in closed or open conduits.

 "Pump seals" means any seal on a pump drive shaft used to keep methane and/or carbon dioxide containing light liquids from escaping the inside of a pump case to the atmosphere.